The Deadline for This Application Has Passed.

 - Grant committee members may not be familiar with educational jargon.
 Accordingly, briefly define educational terminology if helpful in understanding the purpose or scope of the project.

-- Applications can be sent via pony or mail or hand delivered to the Broward Education Foundation:
+- Applications can be sent via pony or mail or hand-delivered to Broward Education Foundation: